 - Hand washing advice

-It is recommend that you should think about using face coverings in particular circumstances - short periods in enclosed spaces where social distancing is not possible.
+Since 10 August it is mandatory to wear face coverings in particular circumstances - short periods in enclosed spaces where social distancing is not possible.

 Advice for shopping safely